 We recognize the value in the unique set of life experiences and knowledge that each of our members brings to our group and the importance of diversity in building a strong and vibrant organization.
 Our goal is that our organization evolves from a group of acquaintances sharing a common worldview, to a caring community of individuals invested in supporting each other and in growing and promoting Humanism in our community.

-While non-theists are the core of our organization we are always willing to work those who share common views and concerns on issues such as equality, human rights, environmentalism, feminism, separation of church and state, progress, and pluralism.
+While non-theists are the core of our organization we are always willing to work those who share common views and concerns on issues such as equality, human rights, environmentalism, feminism, separation of church and state, and pluralism.
 The positions we hold and the actions we take are not simply for our own benefit, but for the betterment of all who share our belief that through free inquiry, reason, imagination and service to others, we can advance human welfare and treat all life with dignity and respect.

 If you agree and are ready to combine your voice with others who are ready to move society forward with a firm reliance on reason and humanity, welcome to your community.

 Follow us and join in the conversation!